causztic/reol-chan/README.md

 # Notice

-reol-chan is undergoing a rewrite!
+reol-chan has undergone a rewrite! https://github.com/causztic/reol-chan/releases/tag/1.0.0

-Legacy code is in the `senpai` branch, and the current bot that is live is using the code there.
+Legacy code is in the `senpai` branch.

 ## Roadmap